OneOffTech/k-link-streaming-upload-client/README.md

 ### Usage

-> The client requires that your project has a registered application on the K-Registry, as the
-> streaming service will verify that the application has the right permission to upload videos.
+The client requires a registered application on the [K-Registry](https://github.com/k-box/k-link-registry), as the streaming service will verify that the application has the rights to upload videos.

 ```php
 use Oneofftech\KlinkStreaming\Client;